-The goal for brands is to acquire new customers and retain the customers they already have—one of the best ways to do this is by managing different customer journeys.
+The goal for your clients is to acquire new customers and retain the customers they already have—one of the best ways to do this is by managing different customer journeys.
 For example, one customer journey can exist for someone who signed up for your client’s newsletter for the first time, and a different customer journey can exist for a customer who decides to extend their existing monthly subscription.
 As the experts, you should be offering advice, strategy, and support in recognizing and improving their journeys so potential customers are more likely to convert and keep coming back for more.

-Many agencies that design customer journeys for their clients will first identify which personas make up their client’s customer base, and then they will determine which stages exist within a customer journey.
+A common starting point for agencies that plan customer journeys for their clients is identifying which personas make up their client’s customer base.
+From there, you can determine which stages exist within a customer journey.

-According to Daniel Newman, CEO of Broadsuite Media Group, you need to know your customers’ different personas, goals, and what actions a customer needs to take in order to reach their goal.
-This will determine the different touchpoints throughout a personalized and targeted customer journey.
+According to Daniel Newman, CEO of Broadsuite Media Group, you need to know customers’ different personas, goals, and what actions a customer needs to take in order to reach their goal.
+This will determine the different touchpoints your clients should prioritize for a personalized and targeted customer journey.

 The main things to consider when developing and analyzing a customer journey is to look at what customers feel, expect, and need at each stage of the journey.
-A customer might need to feel seen and appreciated after first signing up for a newsletter, and they will need to feel understood and heard later on in the journey when they are seeking an effective solution to their problem.
+A customer might want to feel appreciated after first signing up for a newsletter, and they will want to feel understood and heard later on in the journey when they are seeking an effective solution to their problem.

-Marketing automation emails that are sent in customer journeys are based off triggers defined by an email marketing tool.
+Marketing automation emails that are sent in customer journeys are based on triggers defined by an email marketing tool.
 This is known as an email journey.
-When each customer takes a specific action, a marketing automation tool will send that customer a relevant email that you designed for your client.
+When each customer takes a specific action, the marketing automation tool of choice will send that customer a relevant email that you designed with or for your client.

-These tools allow you to define what each ‘trigger’ is, which will vary from client to client and journey to journey.
-You can plot different customer journeys and create the content for each email in every stage of the journey.
-This is different from sending one-off email campaigns to a list of customers (though there’s still a time and place for that).
+These tools also allow you to define what each ‘trigger’ is, which will vary from client to client and journey to journey.
+You can plot different customer journeys as needed and create the content for each email in every stage of the journey.
+This is far more efficient than sending one-off email campaigns to a list of customers (though there’s still a time and place for that).

-When designing behavior-triggered emails, the emails are automatically sent out based on the segmented lists you built and the stage in which each individual falls under within their journey.
+When designing behavior-triggered emails, the emails are automatically sent out based on the segmented lists you build with your clients and the stage in which each individual falls within their journey.
 This saves time and increases relevance and personalization.
 In fact, studies show that automated emails get 86% higher open rates, produce a 196% increase in click-through rates, and generate 320% more revenue than standard promotional emails.

 The different stages and touchpoints in an automated customer journey